Food Science, Bachelor of Science College of Agricultural & Environmental Sciences

 Career Alternatives

 Opportunities for employment include positions in the food and allied industries, government agencies, and educational and research institutions.
-Graduate study for the food science student may lead to the M.S. or Ph.D. degree in food science, or in related fields such as agricultural chemistry, biochemistry, microbiology, nutrition and health sciences.
+Graduate study for the food science student may lead to M.S. or Ph.D. degrees in food science, or in related fields such as agricultural chemistry, biochemistry, microbiology, nutrition and health sciences.

 A.E.
 Mitchell (Food Science & Technology)